ohnosequences/aws-statika-legacy/docs/code/ohnosequences/aws-statika/Metadata.md

   override def toString = moduleID

-  // statika version used for building `Subj` project val statikaVersion: String
+  // statika version used for building the project val statikaVersion: String

-  // sbt resolvers, which are needed to build `Subj` project val resolvers: Seq[String] val privateResolvers: Seq[String]
+  // sbt resolvers, which are needed to build the project val resolvers: Seq[String] val privateResolvers: Seq[String]
 }